Peakboard/peakboard-templates.github.io/_templates/Manual-Input-With-Click-Events/en.md

 ---
 layout: article
-title: Template for Manual Editing using Click Events
+title: template for manual editing using click events
 description:
   - With Peakboard you can create so-called Click Events.
 In this template you can change different values by clicking on the right '+' button.
 lang: en